A. In this chapter, the following terms have the meanings indicated.

-(a) “Investigation” means the gathering of the information necessary for the Board to determine one or more of the following:
+(a) “Investigation” means the gathering of the information necessary for the Board or a disciplinary panel to determine one or more of the following:

-(i) Whether there is reasonable cause to charge the respondent with a violation of the Medical Practice Act or another statute which gives the Board disciplinary authority;
+(i) Whether there is reasonable cause to charge the respondent with a violation of the Medical Practice Act or another statute which gives a disciplinary panel disciplinary authority;

 (ii) Whether an applicant is eligible for licensure or administrative reinstatement;